Random Image

 Photo of the Murray Morgan bridge

-The Murray Morgan lift bridge was built in 1913 in Tacoma, Washington, to connect downtown to the tideflats.
-It was rebuilt in 1957 and used to route Washington Highway 509 through the tideflats.
 Known by many names throughout its life; the City Waterway bridge, the 11th Street Bridge, Highway 509 bridge and finally the Murray Morgan, the bridge was bypassed in the late 1990's when Washington State Route 509 was routed around the edge of the tideflats.

-Unfortunately, the bridge has reached the end of its life.
-Years of use and neglect have severely limited its capacity.
-Routing traffic away from the bridge has diminished its importance.
-The state and WSDOT want to remove the bridge as the cost to rebuild it is very high.
-However, two things have kept the bridge around.
-All of Tacoma, and especially the Foss Waterway, have been undergoing a renaissance.
+However, there are two big reasons to keep the bridge around.
+All of Tacoma, and especially the Foss Waterway spanned by the bridge, have been undergoing a renaissance.
 Therefore, the bridge is rapidly becoming an important link between downtown and the tideflats.
 Secondly, the bridge has become an icon for Tacoma, serving as both a reminder of its industrial past and as a work of art in its self.
-A grassroots effort was begun to save the bridge with some success: the bridge was originally scheduled to be torn down in 2006.

 Thoughts: Back to Top